hasezoey/mongoose/docs/migrating_to_7.md

 await doc.updateOne(update);
 ```

-<h2 id="discriminator-schemas-use-base-schema-options-by-default"><a href="#discriminator-schemas-use-base-schema-options-by-default">Discriminator schemas use base schema options by default</a></h2>
+## Discriminator schemas use base schema options by default {#discriminator-schemas-use-base-schema-options-by-default}

 When you use `Model.discriminator()`, Mongoose will now use the discriminator base schema's options by default.
 This means you don't need to explicitly set child schema options to match the base schema's.